ChristosGreer/NumGame/README.md

 Functional Requirements:

  Main Menu:
--Music is played when the site is opened
--A main menu is displayed with the options to start the game or to view how to play -When clicking on how to play, the page changes to show the rules and an option to return back to the main menu
+-Music is played when the site is opened and during the game, and is mutable on the main menu -A main menu is displayed with the options to start the game or to view how to play -When clicking on how to play, the page changes to show the rules and an option to return back to the main menu